root-project/jsroot/docs/JSROOT.md

    - `JSROOT.TBasePainter` -> `JSROOT.BasePainter`
    - `JSROOT.TObjectPainter` -> `JSROOT.ObjectPainter`

 Internal `ObjectPainter.DrawingReady` api was deprecated.
-Draw function has to return `Promise` if object drawing has to be postponded.
+Draw function has to return `Promise` if object drawing postponded.
 As argument of returned promise object painter has to be used.

 Many function names where adjusted to naming conventions.
 Like: